“This town sits around for a hundred years and nothing happens and then one night the whole place falls apart.”

 The Fog was Carpenter’s follow-up to the smash Halloween, a boring slasher in my opinion, but one important for its place in horror film history.
 Instead of continuing on with the coming 80’s future of slasher success, Carpenter returned to an old horror staple of ridiculous threats and monsters-a-go-go.
 It’d serve him well for coming projects like The Thing and In The Mouth of Madness, but The Fog doesn’t ever connect the way that it should.

 For one thing, The Fog spends way too much of its 90-minute run slowly building up to the anticipated foggy assault.
 A buildup of suspense is a must in horror, of course, but sometimes you need to kick things along a bit more.
 Even with all that time, we barely get to know the characters of Antonio Bay (a town whose name instantly registers “Antonio Banderas” every time I heard it) or care about them, for that matter.
-Jamie Lee Curtis is a hitchhiker who drifts into town in time for bad stuff to happen and a few opportunities to shriek about it, but since she looks old and scarecrowy even in 1980, I’m kind of repulsed by her.
+Jamie Lee Curtis is a hitchhiker who drifts into town in time for bad stuff to happen and a few opportunities to shriek about it.
 There’s a number of other vanilla characters including the rugged man-interest, scared priest, fat weatherman, radio DJ-in-peril, cute kid who unwittingly unleashes evil, even fatter sheriff, mayor’s wife, and so on.
 We.
 Don’t.
 Care.
 All we want is to get to the super-scary fog and some serious ghost pirate action.

 For if anything’s going to save The Fog, it’s that the real villains are (ready for a Scooby-Doo moment?) guh-guh-guh-ghost pirates!
 Or leper ghost colonists in search of their stolen gold, however you want to phrase it.
 Hey, any movie with ghost pirates, and I’m there, baby.
 But if anything was going to sink The Fog, it’s… well, the fog that masks the ghost pirates 100% of the time.
 Carpenter does try his best to install a healthy fear for the glowing fog, but it’s just not an instinctively terrifying weather phenomena.
 It’s fog.
 Turn on your lights and drive a bit slower, and you’ll be okay.
 Roll up your windows to avoid picking up the pirates, and you’re ducky.